 Triggers of Aggressive Tilt

-• Recognize tilt triggers and take immediate breaks to recalibrate your mindset before continuing.
+• Recognize tilt signs and pause before continuing.

 Embracing a Growth Mindset